nori-dot-eco/NIPs/NIP-6-Incremental-Nori-Release.md

 being retired is when the purchase is performed by the market risk mitigation account.

+## Rationale
+Allowing NORI to be released to the supplier in this manner allows for Nori to react more flexibly and adapt to estimation errors.

+## Backwards Compatibility
+To be completed

+## Test Cases
+To be completed.
+Test cases should be written to prove the following scenarios:

 ### Supplier's Perspective Examples
 For example: